LGLucasG/AutonomousReforestationDrone/docs/user/README.md

 - [**PX4-Autopilot**](https://github.com/PX4/PX4-Autopilot): An open-source flight control software for drones and other unmanned vehicles.
 - [**Micro-XRCE-DDS-Agent**](https://github.com/eProsima/Micro-XRCE-DDS-Agent.git): Acts as a server that connects these lightweight clients to a standard DDS network or service.
 Alternative to MavROS.

 If you forgot to use the `--recursive` option when cloning, you can still use the command `git submodule update --init --recursive` to initialize and update the submodules.
-You can find more information about submodules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+You can learn more about submodules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 Last but not least, **do not forget to source all the necessary setup files** !
 Adapt the following commands according to your installation.
 We recommand putting them in your `.bashrc` and avoiding relative paths.